- Our Commitment

 Requirements After Installation

-Customers who install approved renewable generation systems at their home or business and connect them to JEA’s electric grid are required to participate in the DG Program.
+Customers who install approved renewable generation systems at their home or business and connect them to JEA’s electric grid are subject to JEA's Distributed Generation Policy.

-By participating in the DG program, a customer is able to buy electricity from JEA when their renewable generation system doesn’t produce enough energy to meet their needs, and sell energy (kWh) to the grid when it produces more energy than needed at
+By participating in Distributed Generation, a customer is able to buy electricity from JEA when their renewable generation system doesn’t produce enough energy to meet their needs, and sell energy (kWh) to the grid when it produces more energy than needed at

 - Customers who send energy to JEA will receive an energy credit at JEA’s fuel rate.